richard-scryber/PaperworkDayDocs/docs/gettingStarted/index.md

 nav_order: 1
 ---

-# CSS Style Selector Reference
+# Getting Started with Paperwork
 {: .no_toc }

-Paperwork supports the use of page headers and footers within the body element of the template.
-These will repeat across multiple pages when content overflows.
+Paperwork can be used at multiple levels, for creating dynamic document from simple templates.

+All of them offer the great features of the template driven content creation.

 <details open markdown="block">
   <summary>